 How Long Is the Train Ride From Lucerne to Zermatt?

-The following table shows the train ride duration from Lucerne to Zermatt via Visp or the other way around:
+The following table shows the train ride duration from Lucerne to Zermatt via Visp (updated December 2023):

 Is the Train Route From Lucerne to Zermatt Scenic?

-The Intercity trains are generally not scenic trains.
+The Intercity trains are generally not scenic.
 These are fast trains that travel from one big city to another, whose main purpose is to transport passengers as quickly as possible.
 These trains can reach high speeds.
-During the ride, you can still see the scenery, but it won’t be slow and steady like other scenic trains.
+You can still see the scenery during the ride, but it won’t be slow and steady like other scenic trains.

 Starting Visp, the route starts becoming more beautiful.
 The trains also drive slower.
 However, if you want to go for scenic trains with huge panoramic windows, I would suggest taking the Glacier Express from Zermatt.
 The Glacier Express runs between Zermatt in Valais and St. Moritz in Graubünden over 291 bridges and 91 tunnels.
 This train route takes you from the home of the Matterhorn to St. Moritz, a fancy mountain resort in Engadine.